 Critical Technical Points

-• Correct fence tension avoids sagging without over-tightening that distorts posts and frames
+- Correct fence tension avoids sagging without over-tightening that distorts posts, framework and the chain link.

-• Proper bracing at corners and gate handles loads from strong winds and frequent use
+- Proper bracing at corners handles loads from strong winds and frequent use

 Choosing Your Contractor